panacloud/bootcamp-2021/README.md

 We will be using the Greengrass Tutorial and inhancing all the examples and code using CDK.

-It is highly recommended that you have a Raspberry Pi 4 Model B, or Raspberry Pi 3 Model B/B+, with a 8 GB microSD card, or will have to use an Amazon EC2 instance as a virtual edge device.
+It is highly recommended that you have a Raspberry Pi 4 Model B, or Raspberry Pi 3 Model B/B+, with an 8 GB microSD card, or will have to use an Amazon EC2 instance as a virtual edge device.

-## Part 5: Building, Training, and Deploying Machine Learning Models on Cloud and Edge with Amazon SageMaker
+### Part 5: Building, Training, and Deploying Machine Learning Models on Cloud and Edge with Amazon SageMaker

 [Learn Amazon SageMaker: A guide to building, training, and deploying machine learning models for developers and data scientists](https://www.amazon.com/Learn-Amazon-SageMaker-developers-scientists/dp/180020891X)

-We will be using the Learn Amazon SageMaker Textbook and inhancing all the examples and code using CDK.
+We will be using the Learn Amazon SageMaker Textbook and enhancing all the examples and code using CDK.

-## Part 6: Voice Computing
+### Part 6: Voice Computing

 {Add Voice To Your Serverless Apps with Alexa Through AWS CDK](https://dev.to/cdkpatterns/add-voice-to-your-serverless-apps-with-alexa-through-aws-cdk-45n0)